Some Simple Rules

 Programming or Experiences

-We are not currently accepting reservation requests for private, in-person experiences for groups visiting the museum — this includes educator-led classroom programs, guided tours, or the Butterfly Pavilion.
+We are not currently accepting reservation requests for private, in-person experiences for groups visiting the museum — this includes guided tours and the Butterfly Pavilion.

-For student groups interested in programming while not at the museum, we offer live, online video programs virtually led by museum educators that are aligned with standards for Grades K-12.
-To view these options and sign up, browse our Digital School Programs page.
+For student groups, in fall 2022 we are offering both in-person and online programs led by museum educators that are aligned with standards for Grades K-12.
+To view these options and sign up, browse our School Programs page.

 Plan Your Route